Running Injuries

 Gait and running analysis

-If you think your injury could be caused by your running technique we now offer full gait and running analysis in our clinic.
-Having your gait analysed will help to identify any irregularities or imbalances when you run which you can correct by working with our therapists.
-We offer gait analysis as a stand alone appointment or combined with physiotherapy.
+If you think your injury could be caused by your running technique we offer gait and running analysis.
+Having your gait analysed will help to identify any irregularities or imbalances when you run which you can correct by working with your Physio.
+We offer gait analysis as a stand alone appointment or combined with Physiotherapy.

 If you have a current injury we recommend booking a physiotherapy session first so we can do a full analysis of the injury and help you get started on your road to recovery.
 Depending on the injury, you may need to do some rehab work first and have some recovery time before we can do a full gait analysis as often running will irritate the injury.